pauliacomi/pyGAPS/docs/manual/sqlitedb.rst

 .. note::

-    For now, ModelIsotherms cannot be stored in the database.
+    Currently, ModelIsotherms cannot be stored in the database.

 .. _sqlite-manual-examples: